jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostModified(_findByPostModified *DateTime) ([]*Post, error)
 ```
-FindByPostModified dynamic finder for post_modified -> []*Post,error Generic and
-programatically generator finder for Post
+FindByPostModified searchs against the primary key post_modified and will return []*Post,error This method is a programatically generated finder for Post

 ```go